Published 20:30 IST, April 24th 2020

 Advertisement

 World Malaria Day is marked on April 25 of every year.
-Day highlights requirement for continued investment and constant political commitment for malaria prevention and control.
+The Day highlights the requirement for continued investment and constant political commitment for malaria prevention and control.
 Learn some more about World Malaria Day and its significance here.

 “Zero malaria starts with me”